Updated July 14, 2020

 Local Response Actions

 COVID-19 is spreading in Livingston County.
 By working together, we can slow it down and save lives.
-Everyone, young and old, should stay home and avoid all non-essential contact.
-When you must go out, limit your trips, wear a mask or cloth face covering, and stay at least six feet apart from others.
+Everyone, young and old, should limit your trips, wear a mask or cloth face covering, and stay at least six feet apart from others.
 Wash your hands frequently and don’t touch your face.
 Our individual actions affect the health of our entire community.
 Social distancing can reduce the spread of disease, prevent our healthcare system from being overburdened, and protect the most vulnerable members in our community from infection.
 What we do as a community protects us all.

 The Livingston County Health Department continues to respond aggressively to COVID-19 to keep our residents updated, informed, and safe during this challenging time.
 Our staff are conducting case investigations, contact tracing and monitoring; disease surveillance and control; and providing situational updates and guidance to the public, media and partners.
 We are committed to ensuring that Livingston County residents, partners, elected officials, and the media get trusted, accurate information about our local situation and response.